 Roane County Campus

-Slade Trammell, pianist, holds a Master of Music degree in piano from the University of Tennessee, Knoxville.
-He has been heard in concert across the U.S. and in Europe, including local performances with the Knoxville Symphony Orchestra and Roane Choral Society.
-He studied under David Brunell at UTK and Earl Wild in California.
-Also a conductor, with many years of study under Serge Fournier of Oak Ridge, he is a graduate in conducting (with distinction in score reading) of the European American Musical Alliance Summer Institute in Paris.
-Mr. Trammell played services and conducted the chancel choir of Luminary United Methodist Church in Ten Mile for several years and currently accompanies Roane Choral Society.
-He also serves as faculty at Hiwasee College where he teaches piano and conducts Chorale.
+Slade Trammell, pianist, M.M., has been heard in concert across the U.S. and in Europe, including local performances with the Knoxville Symphony Orchestra and Roane Choral Society, and appearances in Salzburg, Paris, and Toronto.
+He studied under pianists Earl Wild, Ruth Slenczynska, and David Brunell.
+Also a conductor, with many years of study under Serge Fournier, he is a graduate in conducting (with distinction in score reading) of the European American Musical Alliance Summer Institute in Paris.
+Since 2012, Mr. Trammell has served as pianist for Roane Choral Society.
+He also serves on faculty at Hiwasee College.

 Oak Ridge Campus